ianstormtaylor/slate/docs/concepts/07-plugins.md

 }
 ```

-Then you can use `MySelect` everywhere and have access to all your helpers in one place.
+Then you can use `MyElement` everywhere and have access to all your helpers in one place.